bigbitbus/class-test-project/README.md

 # Chapter 3

-This is my super new feature
+This is my super new feature - This is the master's edit.